Kotlin/kotlinx-benchmark/README.md

 }
 ```

+This setup enables running benchmarks in the main compilation of any registered targets.
+Another option is to register the compilation you want to run benchmarks from.
 The platform-specific artifacts will be resolved automatically.
+For a practical example, please refer to [examples](examples/multiplatform).

 ### Benchmark Configuration